 Available Now: Amazon | Barnes & Noble | iBooks

-When a girl makes an appointment to get a devotion tattoo with the name of her fiance in a heart, Brett takes the job, but the girl never shows.
+When a girl makes an appointment at The Painted Lady to get a devotion tattoo with the name of her fiance in a heart, tattooist Brett Kavanaugh takes the job, but the girl never shows.
 The next thing Brett knows, the police are looking for her mysterious client…and the name the woman wanted on the tattoo is not the name of her fiance.
 An alliance with an unlikely partner leads Brett to a dead body, a suave Englishman, and an Elvis karaoke bar.
 And who is the tattooed stranger stalking her?
 Brett draws the lines between the clues, unwittingly putting herself in danger.
 But she intends to see justice done, since death, like a tattoo, is permanent.

 Pretty in Ink

 After tattooist Brett Kavanaugh and her staff at The Painted Lady ink Sin City’s newest drag queen stars, they’re invited to opening night at the Strip’s glamorous Nylons and Tattoos show.
 An evening of glitter and dancing ends in disaster when a stranger with a queen of hearts tattoo fells Britney Brassieres with a wayward champagne cork.
 Even though Britney recovers, she mysteriously dies soon after, and then another drag queen is found poisoned.
 Someone’s targeting Vegas’s fabulous femmes, and sharp-as-as-needle Brett must crack the case before the show’s over for good.